Skip to main content

 Deployment

 After deploying the network, before running the xApp, you should update the xApp configuration file with the IP of the deployed Near-RT RIC, the local source IP in the cluster subnet.
-To do so you may execute the update_conf.sh script which automatically extract the IPs from the cluster and updates the specified configuration file:
+To do so, you can execute the update_conf.py script, which automatically extracts the IPs from the cluster and updates the specified configuration file:

 cd /path/to/xapp_sdk/conf

 The script will prompt the user for selecting which Near-RT RIC the xApp should connect to (in case of multiple RICs and/or networks currently deployed).
-After selecting a RIC to connect an output as the following is obtained:
+After selecting a RIC to connect to, an output like the following is obtained:

 Choice [1-1]: 1

-Once the configuration file has been updated accordingly, the coding challenge of lab 1 can be addressed.
+Once the configuration file has been updated accordingly, you can proceed with the coding challenge of lab 1.

 lab1.c